 When it comes to love, the phrase “age is just a number” often comes into play, and the same should go for the animals who are being considered for adoption.
 Just because a dog isn’t a cuddly puppy anymore doesn’t mean they have any less devotion to give.
-Here we’ll debunk some common myths about what you can expect from older pets and why we think they’re the cat’s meow.
+Here we’ll debunk some common myths about what you can expect from older pets and how to adapt your home to their needs.

 We’ll start out by discussing the common misconception that all senior pets at shelters are problematic.
 Some people assume that if they are still in a shelter at their age, then there must be something wrong with them, but that could not be farther from the truth.